digitalmediabremen/documents/Directions_for_Technical_Documentations_of_Installations_and_Tech_Riders.md

 - make backups; sometimes even full raspberry pi images.
 - a git repository can be an excellent way to track changes and distribute them on different devices.
 - document critical parts of the installation process (photos and screenshots)
+- try to make the installation of your work as easy as possible.
+(Ideally, it should work without you)
+- try to avoid dirty hacks ;)

 ## Technical Riders